If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Everyone reacts to pain differently.

-Some injuries are notorious for delayed symptoms.
+Some injuries, such as a whiplash injury, are notorious for presenting delayed symptoms.

 A traumatic brain injury or spinal cord injuries often don’t present symptoms until days after an accident.